sil-lead/ACR-Illustrations-updater/README.md

 This repository is a starting point for updating the _Afghan Children Reading Illustrations_ image collection.
 It includes:

 * a sample collection with a multilingual index
-* a windows batch file that
+* a Perl script file that
     * converts all images to highly compressed png's
     * embeds intellectual property information in each image
     * optionally adds a prefix to each image file
+* a Perl script that imports existing index entries and adds new index entries to it
 * an installer setup

 You should be comfortable installing software and using the Windows **CMD** command prompt.